Introduction to DDD Lite: When microservices in Go are not enough

 hour.HasTrainingScheduled = req.HasTrainingScheduled

-Even if it’s not the worst code ever, it reminds me what I’ve seen when I checked the git history of the code I worked on.
-I can imagine that after some time some new features will arrive and it will be much worse.
+Even though it’s not the worst code ever, it reminds me of what I saw when I checked the git history of the code I worked on.
+I can imagine that after some time, new features will arrive and it will become much worse.

 It’s also hard to mock dependencies here, so there are also no unit tests.